 Looking for information on the average salary for English teachers in France?
 Your salary can vary greatly depending on your qualifications and the institution you work at.
 Unfortunately, you can’t really expect additional benefits, except maybe in the larger cities with companies.
 Here’s a list of salaries you can expect for different positions.

 - Private Language Institutes: 1,000 – 1,600 EUR

 - Universities: 1,800 – 2,400 EUR

 If you’re looking for more ways to make money while you travel, check out this article about side-gigs you can have as a teacher.
 Otherwise, keep reading for the details on teaching English in France.

 Things to Consider About Teaching English in France

 Usually, the hardest part about teaching English in France is moving to France.
 Once you find a job and housing, adapting to life in France is almost always a pleasure.
 Make sure to research the requirements for the institutions you are interested in and start brushing up on your French.
 Also, because France is such a diverse country, decide what kind of working experience you want.
 While Paris is the City of Romance, a global destination, the countrysides of Lyon, Marseilles, and Bordeaux are all magnificent.

 Paris is one of the most popular global destinations, and as such, it is a competitive market for teachers.
-If you want to teach English in Paris, be prepared for high-risk high-reward competition in a very high-demand job market.
-Applying for jobs within Paris is the best strategy to get a job, as word of mouth and local ads are common advertisements.
+If you want to teach English in Paris, be prepared for high-risk, high-reward competition in a very high-demand job market.
+Applying for English teaching jobs within Paris is the best strategy to get a job, as word of mouth and local ads are common advertisements.